gitVikk/symbl-for-zoom/README.md

 This is a sample app that lets you invite Symbl to your zoom meeting by just pasting in the meeting invite and to add closed captions to Zoom.

+Here is the deployed version of this code on Heroku: https://symbl-zoom-captions.herokuapp.com/

 ### sample web app (local version)
 ```javascript